marbl/canu/documentation/source/quick-start.rst

 Assembling With Multiple Technologies and Multiple Files
 -------------------------------------------

-Canu can use reads from any number of input files, which can be a mix of formats and technologies.
+Canu can use reads from any number of input files (up to 4,095 in total), which can be a mix of formats and technologies.
 Note that current combining PacBio HiFi data with other datatypes it not supported.
 We'll assemble a mix of 10X PacBio CLR reads in two FASTQ files and 10X of Nanopore reads in one FASTA file::

  curl -L -o mix.tar.gz http://gembox.cbcb.umd.edu/mhap/raw/ecoliP6Oxford.tar.gz